phynalle/chore/README.md

 ```
 Now you are the expert for chore if you followed this guidelines successfully!

-### Problem
+## Problem

-chore manages all tasks through an central database, Rocksdb which is key-value database developed by facebook.
+chore manages all tasks through an central database, [RocksDB](https://github.com/facebook/rocksdb) which is key-value sot store by facebook.
 This implementation makes it difficult to copy or move multiple tasks to different directory.
 So you may use `chore cp` and `chore mv` (both of them aren't implemented yet) manually to achieve it.